 The Central Board of Secondary Education (CBSE) is one of the most prestigious and oldest educational board in India.
 The board conducts the Class 10 and Class 12 final examination every year in the month of March – April.
-CBSE conducted the Class 10 exam from 5th March to 4th April 2018 and Class 12 examination was conducted from 5th March to 13th April 2018.
-The board will announce the CBSE Result 2018 on its official website in the month of May – June.
+CBSE conducted the Class 10 exam from 21st February to 29th March 2019 and Class 12 examination was conducted from 15th February to 3rd April 2019.
+The board will announce the CBSE Result 2019 on its official website earlier in the month of May – June.
 The result will be announced on the official website of CBSE i.e. cbse.nic.in, cbsresults.nic.in or results.nic.in.

-The CBSE exam result will soon be announced on the official website.
-The procedure to check the CBSE Result 2018 is provided here to help students check their result effectively.
-To know all the procedures to check CBSE exam result in detail, click the link mentioned below.
+The CBSE exam results will soon be announced on the official website.
+The procedure to check the CBSE Result 2018 is provided here to help students check their results effectively.
+To know all the procedures to check CBSE exam results in detail, click the link mentioned below.

 - Visit the official CBSE website – cbse.nic.in, cbsresults.nic.in or results.nic.in.